 There are many places in the International Spy Museum that feature tactile objects or audio components.
 For guests with sighted companions, a text-based map and description of these points of interest is downloadable or available at the Information Desk in the Museum Lobby.

 For guests who are blind, a tactile map of the Museum’s floor plan is available at the Information Desk.
 This acquaints guests with the layout of the Museum prior to entering the exhibit area.
 Guests are requested to leave a photo ID while using this map.

 Guests may also take advantage of an audio-described tour of the Museum led by trained Museum staff.
-This tour is approximately 90 minutes in length and covers the key content, labels, audio-visual presentations, and sites in the permanent exhibition, and includes tactile artifacts.
+This tour is approximately 90 minutes in length and covers the key content, labels, and sites in the permanent exhibition, and includes tactile artifacts.
 The audio-described tour is included with the Museum admission price and is recommended for small parties.
 Please call 202.654.0991 forty eight hours before your visit to reserve your tour.

 In addition, if you would like to read or review the Museum’s labels, a non-printable, non-copyable version of them can be accessed by clicking here.
 This searchable script is formatted to follow the order of the Museum’s galleries, by exhibit case.

 The International Spy Museum’s Spy’s Eye™ captioning system provides a state-of-the-art opportunity for guests to activate captions on videos in the Museum galleries with a credit-card sized triggering device worn around the neck.
 Guests can pick up a triggering device at the Museum's Information Desk, located in the Museum Lobby.
 Guests are requested to leave a photo ID at the Information Desk while using the triggering devices.
 For audio-only presentations, look for scripts or wall text placed near each of these presentations.